awsdocs/aws-cli-user-guide/doc_source/cli-services-dynamodb.md

 # Using Amazon DynamoDB with the AWS CLI<a name="cli-services-dynamodb"></a>

 The AWS Command Line Interface \(AWS CLI\) provides support for all of the AWS database services, including Amazon DynamoDB\.
 You can use the AWS CLI for ad hoc operations, such as creating a table\.
 You can also use it to embed DynamoDB operations within utility scripts\.

+For more information about using the AWS CLI with DynamoDB, see [DynamoDB](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/index.html) in the *AWS CLI Command Reference*\.

 To list the AWS CLI commands for DynamoDB, use the following command\.